netgroup/Dreamer-Topology-Parser/README.md

 ![Alt text](repo_data/dreamer-logo.png "Optional title")

-Dreamer-Topology-Parser-and-Validator
+Dreamer-Topology-Parser
 =====================================

-Topology Parser and Validator For Dreamer Project (GÉANT Open Call)
+Topology Parser For Dreamer Project (GÉANT Open Call)

 Using this tools you can parse and validate the topologies created with [Dreamer-Topology-Designer](https://github.com/netgroup/Dreamer-Topology-Designer).